Pull to refresh

 Overview

 For decades, children with relapsed brain tumors had no approved targeted treatment.
-That changed in April 2024 when the Food and Drug Administration (FDA) cleared Ojemda, a once-weekly pill for pediatric low-grade glioma, the most common childhood brain cancer.
-Now the company behind it, Day One Biopharmaceuticals, has agreed to be acquired by France's Servier for $2.5 billion in cash, a 68% premium over its previous closing share price.
+That changed in April 2024 when the FDA cleared Ojemda, a once-weekly pill for pediatric low-grade glioma, the most common childhood brain cancer.
+Day One Biopharmaceuticals, the company behind it, has agreed to be acquired by France's Servier for $2.5 billion in cash—a 68% premium over its previous closing share price.

 Key Indicators